-Ad server: An ad server is a web server dedicated to the delivery of advertisement.
-This specialization enables the tracking and management of advertising related metrics.
+Ad server: An ad server is a webserver dedicated to the delivery of advertisements.
+This specialization enables the tracking and management of advertising-related metrics.

 Ad targeting: Delivering an ad to the relevant, appropriate audience through behavioral targeting, contextual targeting or geographic targeting.

 Ad view: A single ad that appears on a web page when the page arrives on the viewer’s display.
 Ad views are what most websites sell or prefer to sell.
 A web page may offer space for a number of ad views.
 In general, the term impression is more commonly used.

 Ad: For web advertising, an ad or creative is almost always a banner graphic image, or set of animated images of designated pixel size and byte size limit.

 Address: A unique identifier for a computer or site online, how one computer finds the location of another computer using the internet.
 Typically a URL for a website or marked with an @ for an e-mail address.

 Adware: In its most innocent form, adware is any code designed to insert advertisements onto websites, apps or software packages in order to drive revenue through page views, downloads or other conversions.
 In worst-case scenarios, on publisher websites, the adware can interrupt and harm the user’s experience and may even hide destructive malware.